bjbzrc/fusion-autosplitter/README.md

 ### Usage/Notes:

+* This script auto starts on the frame the A button is pressed to open a Main Deck file in the main menu, and the last split is set to split on the frame Samus starts facing forward

 * For now this will only fully auto split for Any% nmc and 1%, though it *can* be used for 100% if you just manually split the cleanup sections

 * This is still pretty bare-bones.
 Esentially, this script just splits whenever you pick up a major upgrade.
 It splits on the frame before the upgrade text pops up, which is about when the upgrade music starts playing

-* The script might work with older versions of LiveSplit, but it definitely does not work with older versions of BizHawk
+* The script might work with older versions of LiveSplit, but it definitely does not work with older versions of BizHawk.
+It may work if you use mGBA 0.7.2 in an older BizHawk, but this is untested